How to Find Cheap Flights That Are Worth Booking

 The cheapest fare is often found before you ever choose the final itinerary.
 Broad searches help you spot patterns, and patterns help you book with confidence.

-Monthly calendars and flexible-date search tools are useful because airfare pricing is rarely logical from a traveler’s point of view.
+Monthly calendars and flexible-date search tools are useful because airfare pricing is rarely logical from a traveler’s perspective.
 A Wednesday departure might be half the price of Thursday for no visible reason.
 A seven-day trip might cost more than a nine-day trip.
 You won’t catch that if you only search fixed dates.

-If your PTO is limited, look at a range surrounding your available week and test shorter and longer trip lengths.
+If your PTO is limited, consider a range around your available week and test both shorter and longer trip lengths.
 A one-week trip is not always the cheapest version of your trip.

 Check nearby airports

 This is one of the easiest wins, especially in metro areas.
-Flying out of a secondary airport can save serious money, but it depends on the route.
+Flying out of a secondary airport can save serious money, but only on some routes.
 New York, Los Angeles, Chicago, Washington, DC, Miami, and the Bay Area all have airport combinations where prices can vary more than people expect.

 The same goes on arrival.
-A cheap flight into one city plus a short train or bus ride can cost less than flying directly where you planned.
+A cheap flight into one city, plus a short train or bus ride, can cost less than flying directly to your planned destination.
 That works well in places with strong ground transit, but not every bargain is worth the friction.
 Saving $60 is less exciting if it adds five hours and an overnight transfer.

 Roundtrip used to be the obvious default.
 Now, two one-way tickets on different airlines can sometimes beat a standard roundtrip fare.
 This is especially common on domestic trips and routes served by low-cost carriers.

 The trade-off is simplicity.
 One ticket is easier if plans change or disruptions happen.
-Separate one-ways can save money, but they may also make rebooking more complicated if one leg gets canceled.
+Separate one-way tickets can save money, but they may also make rebooking more complicated if one leg gets canceled.

 Timing matters, but not in the way people think